The End (Australian TV series)

-The End is an Australian television drama series that premiered on Fox Showcase and Sky Atlantic in February 2020.
+The End is an Australian drama television series that premiered on Fox Showcase and Sky Atlantic in February 2020.
 The 10-part series was created and written by Samantha Strauss and produced by See-Saw Films.
 It was directed by Jessica M. Thompson and Jonathan Brough and stars Frances O'Connor, Harriet Walter and Noni Hazlehurst.

 The End centres around three generations of family trying their best to navigate how to live meaningfully and die with dignity.
 The show was praised for its depiction of ageing and exploration of complex themes including euthanasia and suicide.
 The inspiration for the show came from Strauss's experience watching her grandmother go through life changes after moving into a retirement village she thought she would hate.

 Synopsis

-Australian doctor Kate Brennan (Frances O'Connor), a senior registrar specialising in palliative care medicine, is passionate in her opposition to euthanasia.
+English doctor Kate Brennan (Frances O'Connor), a senior registrar specialising in palliative care medicine in Australia, is passionate in her opposition to euthanasia.
 Her mother, Edie Henley (Harriet Walter) who lives in England, is just as passionate about her right to die.
 After an incident occurs, Kate must bring Edie out to Australia to be closer to the family.
 Edie is placed in a nearby retirement village, which is her worst nightmare.
 Kate struggles with her own problems and children, while trying to find a way back to a relationship with her mother.